Greenland's leader says the island 'is ours' as Trump vows to acquire the territory

-NUUK, Greenland (AP) — Greenland's prime minister declared Wednesday that "Greenland is ours" and cannot be taken or bought in defiance of a message from U.S. President Donald Trump, who said his administration supported the Arctic island's right of self-determination — but added that the United States will acquire the territory "one way or another."
+NUUK, Greenland (AP) — Greenland's prime minister declared Wednesday that "Greenland is ours" and cannot be taken or bought in defiance of a message from U.S. President Donald Trump, who said the United States will acquire the territory "one way or another" even though his administration supports the Arctic island's right of self-determination.

-Greenlandic Prime Minister Múte Bourup Egede said the island’s citizens are neither American nor Danish because they are Greenlandic.
-The United States needs to understand that, he wrote in a post in Greenlandic and Danish on Facebook Wednesday.
+“Kalaallit Nunaat is ours,” Prime Minister Múte Bourup Egede wrote, using Greenlandic for the “Land of the People” or the “Land of the Greenlanders.”

-The future of Greenland will be decided by its people, he wrote.
+Egede added: “We don’t want to be Americans, nor Danes; we are Kalaallit.
+The Americans and their leader must understand that.
+We are not for sale and cannot simply be taken.
+Our future will be decided by us in Greenland.”

-His post came hours after Trump made a direct appeal to Greenlanders in a speech to Congress on Tuesday, a week before islanders head to the polls for parliamentary elections.
+His post, written in Greenlandic and Danish, later updated to include English, came hours after Trump made a direct appeal to Greenlanders in a speech to Congress on Tuesday, a week before islanders head to the polls for parliamentary elections.

 But Trump also said his administration was "working with everybody involved to try to get it," referring to his wishes to acquire Greenland from Denmark, a longtime U.S. ally.